home-assistant/companion.home-assistant/docs/notifications/basic.md

 ```

 :::note Device compatibility
 Not all devices support HTML formatting in notifications, and some formatting may not be shown in dark mode.
 When not supported, notifications will show unformatted text instead.
+Invalid HTML may lead to missing or improper text being displayed.
 :::

 ### Notification Icon